An introduction to the mausoleum of the DPRK leaders in Pyongyang.

 • Clean/polish your shoes before entering.

-• Stick with your group inside the Kumsusan Palace of the Sun at all times.
+• Stay with your group inside the Kumsusan Palace of the Sun at all times.

-• Make a bow when requested.
-This will be requested of you multiple times as you visit different areas in the Kumsusan Palace of the Sun.
+• Make a bow when required.
+There are multiple times you will need to bow as you visit different areas in the Kumsusan Palace of the Sun.
 If you feel uncomfortable bowing, then you should not visit the mausoleum.
 Please let your tour guides and tour leader know as far ahead of time as possible if you feel you are unable to visit the mausoleum for whatever reason.
 In some cases, alternative activities can be arranged.
 If not, the alternative is to wait on the bus while the group visits.

 • Leave all of your items on the bus or back in the hotel.
-You will not need a camera as photographs are not permitted inside.
-You can give you cameras to your guides to store in the cloakroom.
+Photography is not permitted inside, but is permitted outside in the square.
+You can give you cameras to your guides to store in the cloakroom which you can collect before heading out to the square.

-• Turn your phone off if you are taking it off the bus.
+• Turn your phone off as soon as you arrive in the car park.
 The phone needs to be turned completely off and not just turned on silent.

 • Keep your hands by your sides, especially important when taking a bow.